Are you confused between GetResponse and MailChimp? You’re in the right place where all your doubts get clarified by the end of the post.

 - You can create an A/B test campaign

 - It suggests the best time to deliver emails to your subscribers based on your niche.

 - GetResponse pricing is contact-based.
 If you want to send to 1000 contacts, you need to pay $15.
 However, if you want to send more than one email to the same list of contacts in a month, the contract-based pricing is very useful as it allows you to send an unlimited number of emails to all the email addresses in your contact list.

 - Its interface takes some time for beginners to get used to.

 - There are no free plans (unlike MailChimp).

 MailChimp pros and cons

-MailChimp succeeded in building huge base of customers ranging from small startups to enterprise brands.
+MailChimp succeeded in building a huge base of customers ranging from small startups to enterprise brands.
 Whatever the contacts list number, it’s an affordable choice.

 - You can schedule emails to deliver at a particular time zone.